6 ways to build a character from scratch

 5. Observations, notes, images, overheard conversations

-The imagination is like an engine that can go a very long way with just a little fuel to power it forward.
-It’s so important to keep looking outward and noticing things about what you see in the world around you – the things that strike you as compelling, interesting, odd.
-Let yourself take time to wonder about things and people, and see where your curiosity takes you.
+The imagination is an engine that can go a very long way with just a little fuel to power it forward.
+It’s important to keep looking outward and noticing what you see in the world around you – the things that strike you as compelling, interesting, odd.
+Allow yourself the time to wonder about things and people, and to see where your curiosity takes you.

 6. Character traits

-If you're looking to learn more about creating authentic and believable characters, our next four-week online Character Development – The Deep Dive course with Anna Davis starts 14 Sep.
+If you're looking to learn more about creating authentic and believable characters, there's still time to enrol on our next four-week online Character Development – The Deep Dive course with Anna Davis.